Speeding Offences And Defences

 “We Guarantee to get you off speeding, for only £??” / “When you receive your NIP use these letters and the police won’t issue a summons…”

-We get calls everyday from people who have tried to beat the system by claiming things such as “It was my foreign friend driving and he’s gone back now & I’ve lost his address….”
+We get calls everyday from people who have tried to beat the system.
+They do so by claiming things such as “It was my foreign friend driving and he’s gone back now & I’ve lost his address….”

 Speeding Defences You Can Use